This add-on is operated by Collective Idea

 The dashboard can be accessed via the CLI:

-or by visiting the Heroku apps web interface and selecting the application in question.
+or by visiting the Heroku Dashboard and selecting the application in question.
 Select Dead Man’s Snitch from the Add-ons menu.

 The most common issues is grabbing the wrong URL for a Snitch.
 Double-check that you copy it correctly.